xot/ElectraOne/README.md

 - ```DEBUG``` the amount of debugging information that is written to the log file.
 Larger values mean more logging.
 Set to ```0``` to create no log entries and to speed up the script.
 - ```DUMP ``` controls whether the preset and CC map information of the  currently selected device is dumped  (to ```LOCALDIR/dumps```).

-The following constants *only* influence the construction of presets 'on the fly' and do not affect preloaded presets:
+The following constant deals with the slot where device presets are loaded.

 - ```EFFECT_PRESET_SLOT``` E1 preset slot where the preset controlling the currently selected device is stored.
 Specified by bank index (0..5) followed by preset index (0.11)

+The following constants *only* influence the construction of presets 'on the fly' and do not affect preloaded presets:

 - ```ORDER``` specifies whether presets that are constructed on the fly arrange parameters in the preset in alphabetical order (```ORDER_SORTED```),  simply in the order given by Ableton (```ORDER_ORIGINAL```) or in the order defined in the Ableton Live remote script framework (```ORDER_DEVICEDICT```).
 This is the same order as used by most other remote controllers, as this limits the shown controllers to only the most significant devices.
 Indeed, when selecting the latter option, any parameters not in the 'DEVICE_DICT' are not included in the JSON preset.
 (They 'are' included in the CC map for reference, with a mapping of ```None```, but *not* in the dumped preset; you may therefore want to use ```ORDER_SORTED``` when dumping presets.)
 - ```MAX_CC7_PARAMETERS``` and ```MAX_CC14_PARAMETERS``` limits the number of parameters assigned as CC7 or CC14 parameters.
 If ```-1``` all parameters are included (limited by the number of available MIDI channels and CC parameter slots): this is a good setting when dumping devices and/or when setting ```ORDER = ORDER_DEVICEDICT```
 - ```MIDI_EFFECT_CHANNEL``` is the first MIDI channel to use to assign device parameters controls to.